 I’ve been spending a lot of time lately observing students who struggle with mathematics, talking with teachers about their students who struggle, and thinking about how to help.

 Missing Factors: On Learning What You Don’t Know – Teaching With Problems.
 I.

 Rachel Rachel was a student in my fourth grade class.
 At the start of the year, she showed traits that I worry a great deal about.
-She was a quiet girl who didn’t raise her hand at even the safest questions I lobbed. (“What is your favorite number?”)
-This was just my second time teaching math to fourth graders.
 Ten Issues Capturing the Minds of Educators and Parents This Year.
 Every year there are some topics and conversations that grab readers’ attention more than others.